FortiGate

 There are three ways to block/disable QUIC:

-Method 1: Disable Experimental QUIC protocol on Google Chrome browser.
+Method 1: Disable the Experimental QUIC protocol on Google Chrome browser.

-Go to Application Control profile, look for Application signature name "QUIC" and select the action "Block".
+Go to the Application Control profile, look for the Application signature name 'QUIC', and select the action 'Block'.
 Apply this Application Control profile into the firewall policy.

-Create a custom firewall service for UDP port 80 and port 443.
+Create a custom firewall service for UDP ports 80 and 443.
 Configure a firewall policy with the custom service created and set the action to Deny.